syadav48/NextEdge/my-app/README.md

 giving a different look and style to actives link. usePathName hook to be used to check active-link, and it works only in client component. (use client) refer auth folder/ layout file to get this concept

+## params and searchParams
+For a given URL:
+params is a promise that resolves to an object containing the dynamic route parameter (like id) searchParams is a promise that resolves to an object containing the query parameters (like filtering and sorting) while page.tsx has access to both params and searchParams, layout.tsx only has acess to params.

+**client component("use client") doesnt support async await** In case of client compoent, we have a hook for promising resolving - use hook.
+In case of server compoent, we have a async await for promise resolving.